Nordic Semiconductor (NOD: NO)

 Source: 2iQ Research

 Bonava is a Swedish real estate company that focuses on residential development.
-Operating in Sweden, Germany, Finland, Denmark, Norway, St. Petersburg, Estonia, and Latvia, the company specialises in developing affordable single-family and multi-family housing.
-The stock is listed on the OMX Nordic Exchange Stockholm and currently has a market capitalisation of SEK 10.3 billion.
+Operating in Sweden, Germany, Finland, Denmark, Norway, St. Petersburg, Estonia, and Latvia, the company specializes in developing affordable single-family and multi-family housing.
+The stock is listed on the OMX Nordic Exchange Stockholm and currently has a market capitalization of SEK 10.3 billion.

 Bonava shares have fallen from SEK 115 to SEK 101 recently on the back of the group’s third-quarter results.
 While sales for the quarter were roughly in line with sales for the comparable period last year, profit after tax for the period fell sharply after the company paid SEK 100 million to settle a legal dispute from 2008 when the group was still carrying out construction operations.